-Around the same time, Zoroastrianism swept West Asia with the same idea, adding a strong notion of dualism, with the world divided into good and evil.
+Around the same time, Zoroastrianism swept West Asia with the same idea, adding a strong notion of dualism (two-ism), with the world divided into good and evil.
 Belief in an afterlife, and increasingly in an afterlife where you would be judged good or evil, spread from Egypt through West Asia to India, in the form of reincarnation.
 The afterlife also reached Greece, as we see in the stories of Persephone and Achilles, but never had much impact on Roman religion.

 Not long afterwards, about 500 BC, as the first big empires got started with the Assyrians and then the Persians, the world's religious leaders responded with a wave of new, big, sweeping religions.
 The earliest was Buddhism, in India.
 East Asia saw the rise of Taoism and Confucianism.
 Judaism developed more formal structure under Ezra and Nehemiah.
 In Greece, this phase brought us first Socrates and then Plato.
 Christianity spread west with the Roman Empire.

 By 300 BC, in India, animal sacrifice was beginning to seem old-fashioned and yucky.
 Most Hindus became vegetarians, and they sacrificed little cakes, rather than animals.
 Christians, in the first century AD, replaced animal sacrifice with Communion, and the Jews stopped sacrificing after the Romans destroyed their temple.
 Romans themselves soon began to sacrifice mainly by throwing incense, rather than animals, into the fire.
 Christianity spread monotheism west to the Mediterranean and Europe.
 By the 500s AD, Buddhism correspondingly spread east all over China and Japan.
 And in the 600s AD, Islam - even more monotheistic, even more abstract - replaced Christianity and Zoroastrianism as the main religion followed in the Mediterranean, West Asia, and much of Africa.
-By the 1200s, Islam reached India too.
+By the 1200s, Islam reached India and China, too.